UNCG-DAISY/Instagrain/hardware/V2/README.md

 There is only one part that needs to be custom made or hand machined
 - [`WQ-57P-01.pdf`](./WQ-57P-01.pdf)

-The above file has all the necessary dimension for hand machining, feel free to make any improvements and share!
+The above file has all the necessary dimensions for hand machining, feel free to make any improvements and share!

 ---